Are you unsatisfied with our service?

 In the unlikely event that we are unable to reach an agreement, you can enlist support from a neutral third party by:

-• Contacting the Federal Financial Supervisory Authority [Bundesanstalt für Finanzdienstleistungsaufsicht — BaFin]
+- Contact the German Federal Financial Supervisory Authority BaFin (Bundesanstalt für Finanzdienstleistungsaufsicht)

 Out-of-court dispute resolution